Welcome to Kulbardi Aboriginal Centre

 We acknowledge the Wadjuk people of the Noongar nation as the Traditional Custodians of this country and its waters and that Murdoch University stands on Noongar Country.
 We pay our respects to Noongar Elders past and present, and acknowledge their wisdom and advice in our teaching and cultural knowledge activities.

 The Kulbardi Aboriginal Centre has a vital role in assisting the University to meet its commitment to the education of Indigenous people.
-We facilitate support for Indigenous students studying on Murdoch University's three campuses (South Street, Rockingham and Peel) in addition to offering a variety of pathways to university study.
-We are also proud of our unique undergraduate degree in Australian Indigenous Studies that is open to all students, Indigenous and non-Indigenous.
+We facilitate support for Indigenous students studying on Murdoch University's three campuses (South Street, Rockingham and Mandurah) in addition to offering a pathway to university study.

 See for yourself